 I was curious about the hedge words – qualifiers – that Robert Ayres relied upon throughout his text.
-Their existence isn’t surprising in a speculative effort of this nature, but the weasels were so pervasive that I decided to do some stylometric analysis, following the example of The New Oxford Shakespeare.
-I too employed sophisticated data-mining and visualisation software: Acrobat and Excel.
+Their existence isn’t surprising in a speculative effort of this nature, but these weasels were so pervasive that I decided to do some stylometric analysis.
+Following the orthodox example of The New Oxford Shakespeare, I employed my own sophisticated data-mining and visualisation software: Acrobat and Excel.

-I left anagram/anagrams off of the chart, but I counted those words as well: 244 occurrences.
-I can’t tell you how many actual anagrams are in the document.
+I left anagram/s off of the chart, but I counted those too: 244 occurrences.
+No idea how many actual anagrams are in the document.
 Many.
 I make it a point to avoid those things, they give me a megrim.

 Here is a sample paragraph from page 302, which I chose by closing my eyes, scrolling randomly up and down several times, and pointing at the screen.
 It describes the trip across the Channel that Ayres has Marlowe making, following his faked death at Deptford Strand.